Crafts | Kids

 • family

-If we’re in need of a fresh idea, we just check our theme list and usually dozens of ideas start pouring out.
+If we’re in need of a fresh idea, we just check our theme list and usually dozens of crafty arts start pouring out.

-9 – Copy something your kids like and try to figure it out
+9 — Copy a craft your kids like and try to figure it out

 Do they have a favorite toy, something they saw in a cartoon, or just an idea?
 Work together to come up with how to DIY the craft before looking for a tutorial or guide.
 It’s a great way to teach critical thinking skills and come up with crafts you would have never imagined otherwise.